Skip to main content

 • Cancel the listing in SkySlope to reflect the status change.

-Step 5: Submit the Fully Executed CAR Form to the Local MLS
+Step 5: Submit the Fully Executed CAR Form to your Local MLS

-• Confirm that the MLS has received and processed the cancellation.
+• Confirm that the MLS has received your COL and that they have processed the cancellation.

 Compliance & Best Practices